 - the failure to make a decision on a claim within 20 business days from when the claim was lodged.

 Once we've made a decision on a claim, you can ask us for a reason for decision document within 20 days of being notified of the decision.
 This document will outline how we made the decision.
 WorkCover has five business days to supply you with this document.
-Once you've received the reason for decision, if you are still unhappy with the decision, you'll be able to proceed with a Q-COMP review.
-You have 90 days from the date of the letter to apply for review with Q-COMP.
+Once you've received the reason for decision, if you are still unhappy with the decision, you'll be able to proceed with a review.
+You have 90 days from the date of the letter to apply for review with the Regulator.